 To determine if a herniated disc is causing these symptoms, our therapists will start with a physical exam.
 They will discuss the current symptoms, evaluate the spine for tenderness and pain.
-After that the legs are placed into various positions, that can offer insight into what is happening with the spine.
-If necessary an MRI can be ordered to confirm the location of the herniated disc and create a baseline image before therapy.
+After that, the legs are placed into various positions that can offer insight into what is happening with the spine.
+If necessary, an MRI can be ordered to confirm the location of the herniated disc and create a baseline image before therapy.
 This is to identify which nerves are involved, start therapy, track progress and recovery after treatment.

-For herniated disc treatment Dr. Alex Jimenez, has discovered the treatment that helps.
+For herniated disc treatment Dr. Alex Jimenez has discovered the treatment that helps.

 Home remedies for disc herniation can be effective in relieving pain.
 Included are non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin) and naproxen sodium (Aleve).
 Also is the application of heat and ice.
-Alternating heat and ice is very effective for pain relief for many people.
+Alternating heat and ice are very effective for pain relief for many people.
 Modifying physical activity is also important.
 This includes avoidance of activities that aggravate pain and may worsen the nerve impingement.
-Complete inactivity is unnecessary as they hinder recovery and no movement is not advised.
+Complete inactivity is unnecessary as they hinder recovery, and no movement is not advised.

 The information herein on "Herniated Disc Treatment El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.